Misery Loves Comedy (film)

 Misery Loves Comedy is a 2015 documentary film directed by Kevin Pollak.

-Overview
+Synopsis

-A look into the dark side of comedy.
-Over fifty American, Canadian, British and Australian funny people (filmmakers, writers, actors and comedians) share life and professional journeys and insights, in an effort to shed light on the thesis: Do you have to be miserable to be funny?
+Pollak speaks with dozens of stand-up comics, actors, and writers to explore the psychological drive behind choosing comedy as a career.
+The film's central thesis investigates the "sad clown" trope - the popular assumption that comedians are inherently miserable or that emotional trauma is a necessary ingredient for creating humour.
+Through a series of candid anecdotes, the interviewees discuss their childhoods, their early experiences on stage, and the therapeutic nature of making an audience laugh.

 Reception

 Geoff Berkshire of Variety wrote, "Lining up well-known comedians to riff on tragedy as the basis for comedy is a sharp idea, and a documentary doesn't need to become a full-fledged therapy session to tease out the connective tissues.
 But Pollak proves too distracted by his subjects, or perhaps too inclusive on the invite list, to hone in [sic] on a meaningful thesis."